Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

 The first two wavenumbers $k_0$ and $k_1$ are shown in Fig.\,\ref{fig_FermiCircle} (a) and (b).
 Since the quantization condition is in the $x$-direction, the first electron in the 2DES that reaches this condition is the electron with a wavenumber vector of $\bm{k} = (|k_F|, 0)$.
-Of course, this electron is in the Fermi level $E_F$; therefore, to satisfy $|\bm{k}| = k_F$ when it enters the 1D conduction region, we must require $k_y =0$.
+Remember that the wavefunction is basically the superposition between $k_x = k_\mathrm{F}$ and $-k_\mathrm{F}$ in the confinement (localization) state, although Fig.\,\ref{fig_FermiCircle} (a) to (c) show only the $k_x > 0$ state.
+Consequently, considering that $k_y$ is also $\simeq k_F$ in Landauer's model, the wavenumber vector becomes $\bm{k} = (k_F, k_F)$, which ends up exceeding the magnitude of the Fermi wavenumber by approximately $\sqrt{2}$ times ($|\bm{k}| =\sqrt{2}k_F$), as shown in Fig.\,\ref{fig_FermiCircle} (a).
+This corresponds to twice the Fermi energy $E_F$, which cannot be possible.
+Of course, the electron must be in the Fermi level $E_F$; therefore, to satisfy $|\bm{k}| = k_F$ when it enters the 1D conduction region, we must require $k_y =0$.
 In other words, electrons with $\bm{k} = (0,k_F)$ in the 2D region (electrons in the long-wavelength limit perpendicular to the propagation direction, i.e., a plane wave) cannot enter the 1D region as is (see Fig.\,\ref{fig_FermiCircle} (e)).
-With this in mind, we present the accelerated model below.